Tr3m/nam-juce/README.md

 ## Building with the Projucer

 The project can also be build with the Projucer instead of CMake.
-Exporters for all platforms are set within the .jucer file including relative paths for all libraries/dependencies so no additional configurtations are needed.
+Exporters for all platforms are set within the .jucer file including relative paths for all libraries/dependencies so no additional configurations are needed.

 The git submodules still need to be initialized before attempting to build.
 Initialize by running: